 Think about how you would differentiate yourself from other general-purpose software houses?

 When you go to vertical specialisation, your marketing strategy will get fresh air.
 Think about the tactics you use to build your brand:

 Unique Selling Proposition (USP)

-All will be easier to execute and cheaper to run when you focus on a niche.
+All will be easier to execute and decrease marketing costs and increase your income level when you find your niche.
 It is easier to formulate a value proposition for fintech startups rather than to all startups.
-Once you get that specialisation, you might efficiently execute account-based marketing strategy and actively acquire ideal clients, which is hardly possible in execution for general purpose service companies.
+Once you get that specialisation, you might efficiently execute account-based miche marketing strategy and actively acquire ideal clients who you can turn to your loyal customer base, which is hardly possible in execution for general purpose service companies.